devtoolsguild/devtoolsguild.github.io/docs/member-resources/governance.md

 Governance proposals are decided by projects.

-Each member roject gets one vote.
+Each member project gets one vote.
 Guild coordinators cannot vote.

 Governance is via Discord polls.